-955 Green Valley Crescent & 1101 Prince of Wales Drive, Ottawa, Ontario ("Green Valley Office Park") Green Valley Office Park is a consolidation of four multi-tenant buildings consisting of two-and three-storeys with an elevator and atrium in each two-building complex.
+955 Green Valley Crescent & 1101 Prince of Wales Drive, Ottawa, Ontario ("Green Valley Office Park")

+Green Valley Office Park consists of two Class B multi-tenant office buildings.
+One building is two-storey and the other is three storeys.
+There is underground, deck and surface parking.
 The development is located in suburban Ottawa on Prince of Wales Drive, near the intersection of Heron Road.
 The buildings were built in 1985 and 1987 on 4.35 acres.
-There are in aggregate 414 parking stalls on-site.
 Green Valley Office Park is a Silver BOMA BEST Sustainable Building.